-It is important for drivers to understand the common causes of limited visibility accidents and to try to avoid becoming one of them.
+It is essential for drivers to understand the common causes of limited visibility accidents and to try to avoid becoming one of them.
 Drivers usually cause these serious accidents through distracted driving or negligence on the road.
-A driver may have had one too many drinks and think that he or she can drive safely on the road.
+A driver may have had one too many drinks and thought that he or she could drive safely on the road.
 A driver may be texting while driving and fail to see a motorcycle in the other lane.
 Here are some of the other common causes of limited visibility accidents:

 - Driver inattention due to texting while driving, talking on cell phones, surfing the Internet or listening to loud music

-- Driver inattention due to very common causes like conversing with others in a vehicle
+- Driver inattention due to prevalent causes like conversing with others in a vehicle

 - Fatigued driving